Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Task

-Starting with only a VOLUME path and a qabel identity, let the user browser the whole VOLUME.
+Starting with only a VOLUME path and a qabel identity, let the user browse the whole VOLUME.

 ### Prerequisites